paketo-buildpacks/rfcs/text/0000-ubi-based-stacks.md

 Via extensions, it becomes possible to have a Builder image that can install dependencies such as Java, Maven, NodeJS, etc via yum.
-These extensions are very similar to buildpacks, participating in the 'detect' phase, and being allowed to issue 'provides' to the buildplan (but critically not 'requires').. then extensions that are selected to become part of a build run a 'generate' task (rather than a buildpacks 'build' task), that may output Dockerfiles to modify the Builder image, and/or substitute the Run image.
+These extensions are very similar to buildpacks, participating in the 'detect' phase, and being allowed to issue 'provides' to the buildplan (but critically not 'requires').
+Then extensions that are selected to become part of a build run a 'generate' task (rather than a buildpacks 'build' task), that may output Dockerfiles to modify the Builder image, and/or substitute the Run image.
 Just like buildpacks, the detect & generate invocations get access to the source project to determine what actions they wish to take.
 For more